soumyhub/Maati-Radio/README.md

 - Spotify and YouTube Music links
 - Responsive controls

+---

-🧱 Memory Wall
+## 🧱 Memory Wall

 MAATI RADIO isn't only about listening.

+The **Memory Wall** gives visitors a place to share something connected to home.

-Visitors can share:
+Visitors can submit:

 - A childhood memory
 - A feeling